Ram-Zet

-Ram-Zet is an avant-garde metal band formed in Hamar, Norway in 1998.
+Ram-Zet is a progressive metal band formed in Hamar, Norway in 1998.

 Genre classification

 Ram-Zet's music is very diverse ranging from black metal to thrash metal.
 It has industrial sounds, progressive structures, and traditional instruments forming a style which some people, including band mastermind Zet, have called "schizo-metal".
 Their music contains many rare time signatures, unconventional harmonies, and unusual violin parts.
 They can be regarded as an avant-garde metal band, because of the wide range of genres influencing them.

 Ram-Zet's lyrics are strongly linked to a schizophrenia theme.
 The lyrics of Pure Therapy, Escape, and Intra all revolve around this mental disorder.
 Forming a story which runs through all three albums, they feature two main characters: a schizophrenic patient in a dubious mental institution (sung by Zet), and a nurse trying to help him evade (sung by Sfinx).

 History

+Foundation and debut record: 1998–2000

 Ram-Zet began in 1998 as a one-man project by singer and guitarist Zet (Henning Ramseth), which later evolved into a full-grown band with the arrival of Küth (drums) and Solem (bass), leading to the release of Ram-Zet's debut album Pure Therapy in September 2000.